nodeca/js-yaml/README.md

 object of two keys: `loader` and `dumper`.
 At least one of these must be specified.
 Both of the keys are objects too.

-#### loader settings
+**loader**

-`kind` (required) is a string identifier ("string", "array", or "object") restricts type of acceptable nodes.
+- `kind` (required) is a string identifier ("string", "array", or "object") restricts type of acceptable nodes.

-`resolver` (optional) is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
+- `resolver` (optional) is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
 When a type is contained in the implicit list of a schema, and a node has no explicit tag on it, `explicit` will be false.
 Otherwise, it will be true.

-#### dumper settings
+**dumper**

-`kind` (required) is a string identifier restricts type of acceptable objects.
+- `kind` (required) is a string identifier restricts type of acceptable objects.
   Allowed values are: "undefined", "null", "boolean", "integer", "float", "string", "array", "object", and "function".

-`instanceOf` (optional) allows to restrict acceptable objects with exactly one class. i.e. constructor function.
+- `instanceOf` (optional) allows to restrict acceptable objects with exactly one class. i.e. constructor function.

-`predicate` (optional) is a function of one argument.
+- `predicate` (optional) is a function of one argument.
 It takes an object and returns true to accept and false to discard.

-`representer` (optional) is a function intended to convert objects to simple, "dumpable" form.
+- `representer` (optional) is a function intended to convert objects to simple, "dumpable" form.
 That is a string, an array, or a plain object.

 ### NIL